Skip to main content

 print('user name:', resp['name'])

-If you try to run this handler it will fail since the result of urlopen cannot be pickled.
+Running this handler will fail since the result of urlopen can't be pickled.
 What you can do is move the code into a function marked as activity:

 import json